athul/blog/content/blog/adbot-tg.md

 	defer f.Close()
     pie.Render(chart.PNG, f)
 ```
 This too is a method.
 This method creates a 512x512 image and saves it as `output.png`.
 This image will be sent to us via telegram.
-We also call this method from the main function just as we unmarshal the Json.
+We also call this method from the main function just as we unmarshal the JSON.

 ### Sending the Message